ObolNetwork/obol-docs/docs/int/quickstart/group/index.md

 # Run a cluster with others

 :::caution
-Charon is in an early alpha state and is not ready to be run on mainnet
+Charon is in an alpha state and should be used with caution according to its Terms of Use (check latest URL/Docs).
 :::

 There are two user journeys when setting up a DV cluster with others.
 Each comes with its own quickstart